-To give an exact account of Barbel’s astonishing activity and his omnipresence in the region of Quebec from 1703 on, a whole book would have to be devoted to him, although it was some time before he began to be noticed.
+To give an exact account of Barbel’s astonishing activity and his omnipresence in the region around the town of Quebec from 1703 on, a whole book would have to be devoted to him, although it was some time before he began to be noticed.
 It is evident that he was very young when he arrived in the colony, since he had already turned up at Quebec on 17 Nov.
 1687, at the signing of the marriage contract between François Dumas and Marie de Montmainier.
 He was at that time a sergeant of the garrison.
 Then we lose sight of him until he reappears in 1698, when he married Louise-Renée Toupin on 5 November at Beauport.
 Suddenly, in 1700, he became almost famous: on 20 April Louis XIV himself had granted him a commission as royal notary at Montreal.
 But what is more surprising still is that Barbel remained at Quebec, without availing himself of his appointment.
 In 1703, according to François-Madeleine-Fortuné Ruette d’Auteuil, he was a “domestic” in the king’s warehouses, although this expression should not be taken literally.

-From the time of his second appointment as royal notary, Barbel, who had made only two brief appearances, in 1700, before the Conseil Souverain, began an active career as a legal practitioner; as an attorney, he regularly represented parties in their absence, or if need be assisted them.
+From the time of his second appointment as royal notary, Barbel, who had made only two brief appearances before the Conseil Souverain, both in 1700, began an active career as a legal practitioner; as an attorney, he regularly represented parties in their absence, or if need be assisted them.
 It even happened that, at the same session of the council, he conducted two or three cases simultaneously.
 Barbel was often opposed to the notary Florent de La Cetière, representing the other side, and on 5 Dec.
 1707 he accused La Cetière of having acted on certain occasions for both defendant and plaintiff at once, and furthermore of being sometimes involved in the same actions as clerk of court and process-server, which proved to be correct.
-Several times Barbel acted as a guardian, and still more often as an elected syndic or trustee for estates in abeyance, among others those of Charles Aubert de La Chesnaye, Nicolas Volant, and Olivier Morel de La Durantaye.
+Several times Barbel acted as a guardian, and still more often as an elected syndic or trustee, for estates in abeyance, among others those of Charles Aubert de La Chesnaye, Nicolas Volant, and Olivier Morel de La Durantaye.
 In these various capacities, he often appeared before the courts and concluded numerous settlements.

 Barbel was moreover a merchant, concerning himself with maritime trade, and a seigneur as well.
 In 1710 he was the owner of a brigantine, the Saint-Antoine, and in 1719 of another ship, the Aimable.
-Perhaps he travelled to France in 1711–12, when he was said to be “absent,” on business.
+Perhaps he travelled to France on business in 1711–12, when he was said to be “absent.”
 Be that as it may, like all his confrères, he had difficulty recovering moneys owing to him, but he knew how to avenge himself by not paying his own debts.
 Perhaps to acquire prestige, he bought the arriere-fief of Argentenay, on the Île d’Orléans, in two lots: one from Joseph Perrot on 10 March 1716, and the other from Bertrand Perrot on 27 March 1722.
 His title of seigneur brought him little but trouble.
 On 19 Oct.
 1716 his fief was seized in accordance with feudal law by Guillaume Gaillard, the seigneur of Île d’Orléans, and Barbel had to plead his case over a long period in order to obtain replevin.
 Then in 1726 some of his furniture was seized from his home; the same thing was done in 1728 by the merchant Louis Bazil*, who also had put up for auction three pieces of land in the fief that belonged to Barbel; they brought in 995 livres.
 In 1732, in their turn, the Hospitallers of the Hôtel-Dieu actually seized the arriere-fief, but Barbel extricated himself from this difficulty somehow or other.
 After his death, Argentenay was finally adjudged by law, on 13 Oct.
 1744, to Pierre Trottier* Desauniers.

 Jacques Barbel had undoubtedly a good deal of ambition and energy, and an incredible capacity for work, but, as the proverb says, grasp all lose all.

 AAQ, Registres d’insinuation B, 187.
 AJM, Greffe d’Antoine Adhémar; Registres des audiences (1709), 385f., 397, 400, 403, 406, 440.
 AJQ, Greffe de Jacques Barbel, 1703–40; Greffe de Claude Barolet, 29 déc.
 1740, 3 févr.
 1741; Greffe de Louis Chambalon, 21 mars 1703, 25 oct.
 1710; Greffe d’Étienne Dubreuil, 20 avril 1716; Greffe de François Genaple, 24 oct.
 1698, 22, 24 nov.
 1703; Greffe de J.-C. Louet, 22 oct.
 1719, 22 mars, 25 juillet 1722, 19 avril, 11 juillet 1723, 25 nov.
 1728, 6 nov.
 1732; Greffe de J.-C Panet, 16 mai 1749; Greffe de Gilles Rageot, 17 nov.
 1687; Greffe de Pierre Rivet, 10 mars 1716.
 AQ, NF, Coll. de pièces jud. et not., 2020, 2040½; NF, Ins.
 Cons sup., V, 53, 135v. et seq.; NF, Ins. de la Prèv. de Québec, II, 107–9, 176; III, 342; NF, Ord. des int., VI, 249f.; VII½, 34; IX, 1.
-ASQ, Paroisse de Québec, 4; Polygraphie, XXI, 64; XXII, 40; Séminaire, XX, O, 10, 29; XXI; XXV, 18. Édits ord., II, 526f.
-Jug. et délib, IV, V, VI.
-“Lettres et mémoires de F.-M.-F. Ruette d’Auteuil,” 18–20, 55.
-Ord. comm.
-(P.-G. Roy), II, 314f.
-Recensement de Québec, 1716 (Beaudet).
-P.-G. Roy, Inv. concessions, I, 97–100; Inv. jug. et délib., 1716–1760.
-Gareau, “La prévôté de Québec,” 120ff.
-Godbout, “Nos ancêtres,” APQ Rapport, 1953–55, 473ff.
-P.-G. Roy, “Les secrétaires des gouverneurs et intendants de la Nouvelle-France,” BRH, XLI (1935), 100.
-Jean Langevin, Notes sur les archives de N.-D. de Beauport (2v., Québec, 1860–63), I, 62f.
-J.-E. Roy, Histoire du notariat.
-P.-G. Roy, L’Île d’Orléans (Québec, 1928), 101f.
-P.-B. Casgrain, “La maison d’Arnoux où Montcalm est mort,” BRH, IX (1903), 8–11.
+ASQ, Paroisse de Québec, 4; Polygraphie, XXI, 64; XXII, 40; Séminaire, XX, O, 10, 29; XXI; XXV, 18.